sazninaupo/sazninaupo/README.md

 ### ⚡ Fun Facts:
 - 🎂 My birthday is on **13th December**.
 - 🌏 I love exploring international opportunities, especially in **China,Japan,South korea**.
-- 👨‍👩‍👧‍👦 I'm a proud aunt to a lovely three nephews.
+- 👨‍👩‍👧‍👦 I'm a proud aunt to lovely three nephews.

 Thanks for stopping by! 😊